 What About Life Insurance for Non-U.S. Residents?

-There are also many individuals who are in the United States who are non-U.S. residents who may also have a need for life insurance.
+There are also many individuals living in the U.S. who are non-U.S. residents who may also have a need for life insurance.
 Non-U.S. residents are typically defined as those who do not have a full-time United States residence, or as an individual who resides outside of the United States for three months or more on an annual basis.
-(It is important to note that a person’s citizenship is not a factor in determining whether or not an individual is a non-U.S. resident).
+(It’s important to know that a person’s citizenship is not a factor in determining whether or not an individual is a non-U.S. resident).
 The good news is that those who are from most other countries are able to purchase life insurance in the United States.

 In order to obtain life insurance, there are certain requirements that must be completed.
 These include the following: